Mako Networks says Australia’s Telstra will sell the company’s security services as part of a business broadband connection package.

 The deal is an important entry for Auckland-based Mako Networks into Australia as Telstra is the dominant carrier and online business on the other side of the Tasman.

-Last year Mako Networks signed a deal with Sprint, America’s third-largest mobile carrier and opened offices in the US.
+Last year Mako signed a deal with Sprint, America’s third-largest mobile carrier and opened offices in the US.